-We shared how to boil chicken legs with you before, now we are on to boiled chicken wings.
+We shared how to boil chicken legs with you before, now we are on to boiled hot chicken wings recipe.
 Cooked to enjoy or make your drumettes and wingettes crispy in an air fryer or oven with our dry rub makes a delicious appetizer or fun dinner finger food.

 Boiled Chicken Wings